 - Security.
 Lacking a business history, having some form of security, such as cash assets or a residential property, improves your chances of getting a loan.

 - Personal credit history.
-Similarly, a good personal credit history is a positive sign for potential lenders.
+Having a good personal credit history is a positive sign for potential lenders.

 - Cost estimates.
 Try to estimate what your business costs will be.
 You need to compare existing businesses and do your research.